Schizophrenia

 SubtypeDescription

 Paranoid typeDelusions, hallucinations and thought disorder are prominent.
 Delusional themes may be persecution, reference, jealousy, and grandiosity.
-Hallucinatory themes may be commenting/discussing, threatening/commanding, bodily sensations/movements.
+Hallucinatory themes may be commenting/discussing, threatening/commanding, or bodily sensations/movements.
 Thought disorder may manifest as incoherent/irrelevant speech or neologisms.

 Catatonic typeThis is the most dramatic presentation with prominent psychomotor symptoms.
-In catatonic stupor the patient is mute and mobile.
+In catatonic stupor, the patient is mute and mobile.
 Other catatonic signs include posturing, waxy flexibility, negativism, automatic obedience (command automatism) and excitement

 Residual typePositive symptoms are attenuated.
 Negative symptoms may only be present.
 There is also a marked decline in social functioning.